csc-training/geocomputing/python/puhti/README.md

 > Did you reserve a good amount of memory?

-* Once the job is finished, see output in `slurm-jobid.out` and `slurm-jobid.err` (e.g. with `cat slurm-jobid.out`) for any possible errors and other outputs.
+* Once the job is finished, see output in `slurm-jobid.out` and `slurm-jobid.err` with VSCode for any possible errors and other outputs.
 * Check that you have a new GeoTiff file in the output folder.

 ### Running through multiple Sentinel-2 files